Economic Networks: Theory and Computation

 \subsubsection{Authorities vs Hubs}

 Search engine designers recognize that web pages can be important in two different ways.
-Some pages (such as news aggregation sites) have high \navy{hub centrality} , meaning that they \emph{link to} valuable sources of information.
-Other pages (such as the websites of respected news organizations) have high \navy{authority centrality}, meaning that they contain valuable information, as indicated by the number and significance of \emph{incoming} links.
+Some pages have high \navy{hub centrality} , meaning that they \emph{link to} valuable sources of information (e.g., news aggregation sites) .
+Other pages have high \navy{authority centrality}, meaning that they contain valuable information, as indicated by the number and significance of \emph{incoming} links (e.g., websites of respected news organizations).
 Figure~\ref{f:hub_and_authority} helps to visualize the difference.